casper-network/docs/source/docs/casper/workflow/setup-private-network.md

 **Managing accounts and smart contracts**

 Only the administrators have the permission to control accounts and manage smart contracts in a private network.
 An example implementation can be found in [Casper node's private chain control management](https://github.com/casper-network/casper-node/blob/c8023736786b2c2b0fd17250fcfd50502ff4151f/smart_contracts/contracts/private_chain/control-management/src/main.rs) file.
 This is not an existing contract.
 You can use the existing client contracts as an administrator to perform actions as a user.
-You have to sign a Deploy with a normal user executing a Wasm but using the administrator's secret key rather than the user's secret key.
+This is done by sending the Deploy under the normal user's public key, but signed using the administrator's secret key.

 Use the below command to generate these contracts,